Surface separation in elastoplastic contacts

 The theory above applies to infinitely large surfaces.
 An infinitely large surface with random roughness has a Gaussian distribution of asperity heights, and thus contains (infinitely many) infinitely high asperities.
 This implies that $p$ is non-zero for arbitrarily large surface separation $\bar u$.

-For a finite system, however, the maximum asperity height is finite and depends on the particular surface realisation.
-Consequently, the maximum height fluctuates from one realisation to another, giving rise to what we denote as a \emph{finite-size effect}.
+For a finite system, however, the maximum asperity height is finite and depends on the particular surface realization.
+Consequently, the maximum height fluctuates from one realization to another, giving rise to what we denote as a \emph{finite-size effect}.
 These fluctuations diminish as the roll-off region of the power spectrum increases, since wider roll-offs enhance self-averaging.
 This property is useful in numerical studies to reduce statistical variation in the calculated contact properties.
+Also in the finite-size regime, the relation between $\bar u$ and $p$ can be obtained from (7), but with an elastic energy $U_{\rm el}$ determined as follows.
+For the details about the calculation, see \cite{pastewka2013_FiniteSize}.

-The relation between $\bar u$ and $p$ in the finite-size regime can again be obtained from (7), but with an elastic energy $U_{\rm el}$ determined as follows.
 First, consider a rigid flat surface pressed against a nominally flat elastic body with a randomly rough surface.
 The longest wavelength roughness defines {\it macroasperities}.
 Although shorter-wavelength roughness sits on top of these, we first neglect it and treat the macroasperities as smooth.
 This implies that, for large enough average surface separation, the contact between the solids will occur at the highest macroasperity.
-The elastic energy $U_1$ stored in the contact region can be calculated using the Hertz contact theory, which depends on the radius of curvature of the macroasperity as determined from the surface roughness power spectrum.
+The corresponding elastic energy (stored in the solid close to the interface), will be denoted $U_{0}$.
+It can be calculated using the Hertz contact theory and depends on the radius of curvature of the macroasperity $R_{0}$, which in turn is determined from the surface-roughness power spectrum $C(q)$.

-Next, we take into account the surface roughness which occurs on the macroasperity.
-It turns out this gives a contribution $U_2$ to the total elastic energy very similar to the Hertz contribution.
-Substituting the total elastic energy $U_{\rm el}=U_1+U_2$ into (7) yields the $\bar u(p)$ relation in the finite-size regime.
-For the details about the calculation, see Ref.~\cite{pastewka2013_FiniteSize}.
-In this reference, it was assumed that the surface is a self-affine fractal, but the theory is valid for surfaces with an arbitrary surface roughness power spectrum, as is clear from the derivations in Appendix~B in Ref.~\cite{pastewka2013_FiniteSize}.
+Next, we take into account the shorter-wavelength roughness which on the macroasperity.
+This additional roughness contributes an elastic response that is, to leading order, analogous to the Hertzian contribution obtained from the macroasperity alone.
+The total elastic energy can therefore be written as $U_{\rm el} = U_{0} + U_{1}$, where $U_{1}$ represents the contribution from the smaller-scale roughness.
+Substituting this expression into (7) yields the relation $\bar u(p)$ in the finite-size regime.
+In~\cite{pastewka2013_FiniteSize}, it was assumed that the surface is a self-affine fractal, but the theory is valid for surfaces with an arbitrary surface roughness power spectrum, as is clear from the derivations in Appendix~B in \cite{pastewka2013_FiniteSize}.